vdloo/daust/README.md

 =====
 *distributed are you still there*

-Never lose track of a vm or docker container again. daust is a decentralized phone home system in the form of a Unix daemon.
+Never lose track of a vm or docker container again.

+daust is a decentralized phone home system in the form of a Unix daemon.

 ## Quick start

-Start a daustd instances on two or more machines Imagine two machines with eth0 192.168.1.2 and 192.168.1.3, run the following command on both.
+Start a daustd instances on two or more machines.

+Imagine two machines with eth0 192.168.1.2 and 192.168.1.3, run
+the following command on both.